talhacercioglu/level-zero-shiny/README.md

 ## To run the Shiny app, execute the following command in the RStudio console:
 - shiny::runGitHub("USERNAME/REPO")
--(Note: Replace USERNAME and REPO with the GitHub username and repository of this app.)
+- (Note: Replace USERNAME and REPO with the GitHub username and repository of this app.)